Experiment: Exploring Rates of Fatigue

 In this experiment we may be observing both primarily peripheral fatigue, maybe a bit of central fatigue, but we will not likely be observing neuromuscular fatigue.
 Take notes during your experiments and try to figure out what kind of fatigue you are witnessing!

-The Slope, The Y-Intercept, and the Trend Line
+The Slope, The Y-Intercept, the Trend Line, and the rate of Fatigue

 But What to Test?